Discover the forgotten women of the Arts and Crafts movement

 May developed her own style, a softer, more feminine take on flora than that of her father.
 Whereas William favoured classical acanthus and pomegranates in his designs, May depicted the flowers of the English countryside for hers, sketching directly from nature.

-‘May Morris had raw talent and was able to produce designs that are still being used today,’ says Chelsea Eves, referencing the new Morris & Co Melsetter wallpaper collection inspired by her embroideries (available at Style Library).
+‘May Morris had raw talent and was able to produce designs that are still being used today,’ says Chelsea Eves, referencing the Morris & Co Melsetter wallpaper collection inspired by her embroideries (available at Style Library).
 Her embroidery designs for Morris & Co can be found at auction, too, for upwards of £800 for a silkwork panel.
-When the landmark exhibition ‘May Morris: Art & Life’, mounted by the William Morris Gallery in 2017, is restaged at the Dovecot Studios in Edinburgh from 28th November this year, she is sure to gain more fans.
+When the landmark exhibition ‘May Morris: Art & Life’, mounted by the William Morris Gallery in 2017, is restaged at the Dovecot Studios in Edinburgh, she is sure to gain more fans.

 Mary Seton Watts

 In the early 20th century, the artist and designer Mary Seton Watts was one of the founder members of May’s Women’s Guild of Arts.
 Like Morris, she attended the National Art Training School then the Slade School of Art where she learnt clay modelling.
 In 1886, she married the Victorian painter George Frederic Watts and five years later they built a house, Limnerslease, in Compton, Surrey.